sidhu177/UsefulSQL/Main/Subquery.md

                 )
 ```

-An interesting type of SELECT statement is the following:
+An interesting type of SELECT statement is the following:-

 ```
 SELECT